Home » Military Life » DIY Flag Burning Steps

 3. Buried, with a moment of silence

 This is appropriate when the worn flag is composed of synthetic material, like nylon, that can emit hazardous fumes when burned.
-Or, if someone does not live near an organization that collects worn flags, this method is appropriate.
+Alternatively, if someone does not live near an organization that collects worn flags, this method is also suitable.

 Where to Take Worn US Flags